Available from OTTD's content browser in-game under the following names:

 Heightmap: Flatter UK & Ireland, 2048 x 20

 A different take on something that's been done before a few times by others.
-The scenario is set in the UK & Ireland and is designed to be fun to play and give a paced challenge without being too complex.
-I'm not saying that existing scenarios of the UK are bad, I just didn't enjoy playing on them.
+The scenario is set in the UK & Ireland and is designed to be fun to play and give a paced endurance challenge without being too complex.

 I found that existing heightmaps of the UK were too hilly for my liking, so I made my own in Photoshop by tracing various maps, then painted on mountains over an elevation map using a brush type, giving them a rough look (unlike the smoother hills of Genesis world gen), while still being flat enough to easily build over, since they're not higher than 4 tiles above sea level.

-Towns were placed by eye with maps as reference (some may be in the wrong place - The heightmap came out skewed in a weird angle) starting with those closer to the coasts, then working my way inland using the coastal towns as reference points.
-City towns in real world got the "city" status in-game, even if they became cities long after 1860.
+They were placed by eye with maps as reference (some may be in the wrong place - The heightmap came out skewed in a weird angle) starting with those closer to the coasts, then working my way inland using the coastal towns as reference points.
+City towns in real world got the "city" status in-game, even if they became cities long after 1850.

 It took a long time to build this scenario and I often left it to run while going AFK - Trees have run rampant across the map even though I clicked "Random Trees" only once before building any towns (big mistake!).
 You can make them transparent, but towns may hate you for a while when you build near them.
 Start with stations first before building anything else.